Catholic Committee (Ireland): Early years

 By the mid 18th century, agitation in the Catholic cause had begun to shift from the gentry to the rising merchant and professional classes.
-In 1757 the Catholic Committee was formed by Charles O'Conor; others involved included the historian, doctor, and activist John Curry and Thomas Wyse of Waterford.
+In 1757 the Catholic Committee was formed by Charles O'Conor; others involved included the historian and doctor John Curry and Thomas Wyse of Waterford.
 Prebendary of Cullen, John Carpenter, future archbishop of Dublin, also joined the Committee.

 In 1760, at a meeting at the Elephant Tavern on Essex Street, Dublin, Wyse submitted a plan for a more permanent Catholic Committee, made up of clergy, nobility, and representatives of the people.
 Before long, every county in Ireland had a committee usually headed by Catholic merchants and landed gentry.
-These were based locally on county lines.
-O'Conor's support for the first Catholic Committees from 1758 was copied nationwide, resulting in the successful, but slow, repeal of most of the Irish penal laws in 1774-1793.
+O'Conor's support for the first Catholic Committees from 1758 was copied nationwide, contributing to the successful, but slow, repeal of most of the Irish penal laws in 1774-1793.

 London's hostility toward Catholics, never as intense as that of the Irish Ascendancy, moderated when, after the death of the Old Pretender in 1766, the Papacy recognized the Hanoverian succession.
 The British government, in turn, gratified Catholic opinion with the passage in 1774 of the Quebec Act.
 This not only guaranteed free practice of the Catholic faith in the formerly French North-American province but, in a precedent seized upon by Irish Catholics, removed all reference to the reformed faith from the oath of allegiance required in taking public office.

 From the beginning there was disagreement between the gentry and the merchants how best to achieve comparable relief from the penal laws in Ireland.
 The gentry, who had suffered much in fines and lands lost for adhering to their religion, were apprehensive that an overbold approach would only give rise to greater persecution.
 The committee did have an early success, organising a campaign of non-payment and of court challenges to the system of "quarterage", by which exclusively Protestant corporations levied surcharges upon Catholic merchants, traders and artisans.
 Efforts to reinstate the charges legislatively were quashed by Lord Lieutenant Townsend.